Accessibility Checklist for Course Content

 • PDF documents should have text that can be selected (not scanned images only).

-• Blackboard Ally produces automatic Alternative Formats for Canvas Files, consider using an alternative format for any scanned PDFs to replace in your course files.
+• YuJa Panorama produces automatic Alternative Formats for Canvas Files, consider using an alternative format for any scanned PDFs to replace in your course files.

 • Use Microsoft Office's Accessibility Checker and address any issues it may find.